ruapotato/AISand/README.md

 - Training loop with cross-entropy loss and learning rate scheduling
 - Inference function for predicting the next frame
 - Visualization of training progress and results
-- Interactive script to run the trained model
+- Interactive Pygame script to run the trained model

 ## Requirements